Mahmoud-Ehab/yellow/README.md

 │       ├── desktop-getstarted.png
 │       ├── mobile-getstarted.png
 │       └── ...
+├── out *** All compiled files and exports shall reside here │   ├── js
+│   ├── web
+│   └─ ...
 ├── src
-│   ├── components *** Exports various views to be used by screens.
-│   │   ├── header.tsx
-│   │   └── ...
 │   ├── modules
 │   │   ├── StateManager
 │   │   ├── Globals
 │   │   └── ...
-│   ├── mini-components *** Exports various views to be used by components │   │   ├── Textarea.tsx
+│   ├── controllers *** Decoubles the ui and the server or node application │   │   ├── ControllerInterface.ts
+│   │   ├── ElectronContoller.ts
 │   │   └── ...
-│   ├── screen *** Holds the ultimate view files, that would be compiled by Rollup, and used by App.js │   │   ├── HomeScreen.tsx
+│   ├── inits *** contains initialization files of some modules │   │   ├── globals.init.ts *** initializes and exports a Globals instance (to be shared everywhere else)
 │   │   └── ...
+│   ├── ui
+│   │   ├── components *** Exports various views to be used by screens.
+│   │   │   ├── header.tsx
+│   │   │   └── ...
+│   │   ├── mini-components *** Exports various views to be used by components
+│   │   │   ├── Textarea.tsx
+│   │   │   └── ...
+│   │   ├── screen *** Holds the ultimate view files, that would be compiled by Rollup, and used by App.js │   │   │   ├── HomeScreen.tsx
+│   │   │   └── ...
-│   ├── styles *** All CSS style js-objects are stored here │   │   ├── colors.ts
+│   │   └── styles *** All CSS style js-objects are stored here
+│   │       ├── colors.ts
 │   │       ├── fonts.ts
 │   │       ├── mediaQuery.ts *** Exports set of functions to be used in css styles objects (e.g. isMobileDevice(): boolean)
 │   │       ├── HomeScreenStyle.ts
 │   │       ├── TextInputStyle.ts
 │   │       └── ...
-│   └── inits *** contains initialization files of some modules │       ├── globals.init.ts *** initializes and exports a Globals instance (to be shared everywhere else) │       └── ...
+│   ├── electron.ts
+│   ├── electron.preload.ts
+│   ├── server.ts
+│   └── yellow.config.ts
-├── App.js *** The EntryPoint of react application
+├── App.js *** The EntryPoint of expo
 ├── app.json
 ├── babel.config.js
 ├── LICENSE